 For more Disney World videos, subscribe to Guide2WDW on YouTube.

 Disney World lets you skip the line… for a price.
-Certain rides in each park have a Lightning Lane entrance, which is a shorter line than the regular standby line.
-If an attraction has a 60 minute standby wait time, you can expect to wait 5-10 minutes in the Lightning Lane.
+Certain rides in each park have a Lightning Lane entrance, a much shorter line than the regular standby queue.
+If an attraction has a 60-minute standby wait, you can often expect to wait just 5–10 minutes in the Lightning Lane.

 What to eat at Disney World